bramley/phplist-plugin-tinymce/README.md

 It also integrates the elFinder file manager to provide file upload and selection.
 ## Compatibility ###

-TinyMCE and lcFinder are compatible with all the major browsers, see the TinyMCE site <http://www.tinymce.com/index.php>
+TinyMCE and elFinder are compatible with all the major browsers, see the TinyMCE site <http://www.tinymce.com/index.php>
 and the elFinder site <https://github.com/Studio-42/elFinder/>

 ## Installation ##